genderkit/genderkit/_articles/hair-patterning.md

 However, hair patterning is performed on only sections of the hair.
 This is most often done by using strips of foil to separate the hair into sections.
 Other methods include using a cap which only certain strands of hair have been pulled through, or carefully painting colour onto certain sections with a brush ("balayage").

-Hair patterning will typically cost £xx-xxx.
+Hair patterning will typically cost £50-100 depending on the complexity of the work to be done.